 This snake feeds on small lizards and frogs, lives in many parts of

-North Yucatan and at the Maya Jungle Reserve, in areas of
+North Yucatan and at the the Maya

-forest that are not disturbed.
+forest preserve areas that are not disturbed.

 A beautiful long snake found in the Maya forest and